 Stretched out its tentacles, prepared to leap

-Lovecraftian surely, but is also speaks serendipitously to Matt Taibbi’s infamous description of Goldman-Sachs, the world’s largest finance operator, as ‘a great vampire squid wrapped around the face of humanity, relentlessly jamming its blood funnel into anything that smells like money.’
-While Taibbi’s metaphor because of its affective gravity and because prescien of the BP oil disaster in the Gulf of Mexico it also suggests imperial overreach stretching up from unfathomable depths of what Marx and Engels once called ‘the icy water of egotistical calculation.’
-This Cthuloid is, , nightmare finance. ould it be economically significant creature, the vampyroteuthis infernalis in its infancy, which hisses and stretches from within Eliot’s poem?
+This episode is more Lovecraftian than Tennysonian, surely, but is also speaks serendipitously to Matt Taibbi’s infamous description of Goldman-Sachs, the world’s largest finance operator, as ‘a great vampire squid wrapped around the face of humanity, relentlessly jamming its blood funnel into anything that smells like money.’
+While Taibbi’s metaphor became popular because of its affective gravity – and because its seemed prescient of the BP oil disaster in the Gulf of Mexico – it also suggests imperial overreach stretching up from unfathomable depths of what Marx and Engels once called ‘the icy water of egotistical calculation.’
+This Cthuloid vision is, it would seem, a nightmare peculiar to finance capital.
+The question, then, is this: could it be Taibbi’s economically significant creature, the vampyroteuthis infernalis in its infancy, which hisses and stretches from within Eliot’s poem?

 Making good on these premonitions of the deep, the triplet that ends the poem plunges us into the dark pool with irrevocable finality: